V

 Moderate exercise is needed for this canine because of its short muzzle.
 As a result, these dogs are unable to get sufficient airflow through their noses, causing grunting and difficulty breathing.
 A slow walk is recommended as this will get their blood flowing and assist in keeping those pounds at bay.

-Your Valley bulldog will appreciate their daily walks in more of a cooler temperature as they don’t do very well in the heat, causing them to overheat and get winded easily.
-However, if the weather does not play a part and it is too hot, keep them indoors and play a game of tug and war with their favorite chew toy, as this is another excellent form of exercise for your dog.
+Your Valley bulldog will appreciate their daily walks in cooler temperatures, as they don’t do very well in the heat, causing them to overheat and get winded easily.
+However, if the weather does not play its part and it is too hot, keep them indoors and play a game of tug and war with their favorite chew toy, as this is another excellent form of exercise for your dog.

 Puppies